 Too much of the focus in nutrition is on what not to eat and how "bad" everything is for you.
 Instead of dwelling on what you can’t eat, let’s focus on what is healthful and good to eat.
 In fact, unless you are allergic to a particular food, nothing is off-limits.
 French fries, cheese, chocolate—it’s all allowed!
 What matters for your health is how much (portion) and how often (frequency) you are eating each food.

-To put it simply, every day we should focus on eating a balance of items from each food group.
-You can use My Pyramid as a guide as to how much you should eat for your size from each food group: fruits, vegetables, grains, milk, meat and beans, and oils.
+To put it simply, every day we should focus on eating a balance of items from each food group: fruits, vegetables, grains, milk, meat and beans, and oils.

 It’s simple: If you eat more calories than you burn, you will gain weight over time.
 If you burn more than you eat, you will lose weight over time.
 Nevertheless, for the majority of people the most difficult part of a healthful diet is balancing the number of calories they eat with the number of calories they burn every day.